 Is It Safe to Remove Them at Home?

-We’ll cut straight to the important advice – don’t try to remove a genital skin tag yourself.
+We’ll cut straight to the important advice – do not try to remove a genital skin tag yourself.
 And please also avoid trying any home remedies or alternative homoeopathic treatments.
-At best, they’ll have little to no effect.
+At best, they will have little to no effect.
 The worst outcome is inflammation or even a chemical burn, which is the last place you want this to happen.
 The identification and removal of genital or groin skin tags requires the expertise of a doctor or dermatologist.
 They might use cryotherapy or surgery to remove the skin tags, either by excision or

 cauterisation.
 Technically, the removal of skin tags isn’t a medical procedure, so you’ll need to check if the NHS covers the costs.